 Table of Contents:

-1. Stationary becomes your best friend
+1. Stationery becomes your best friend

 I wrote a blog post on the 5 stationery essentials that every law student should have and you should check it out if you’re starting law school soon.